Council tax banding/deletion

 The appeal process currently takes about 9 months, from submission of an appeal form to final decision.

-The Tribunal is happy to facilitate for you to observe a hearing prior to your own, please see link 4 and find a date and appeal that you are available for and email your request into appeals@valuationtribunal.gov.uk (including hearing date and appeal number of the appeal you wish to observe and we will ensure you are added to the invitation list)
+The Tribunal is happy to arrange for you to observe a hearing prior to your own.
+Please use the appeals search to find a suitable hearing and email your request to observe to appeals@valuationtribunal.gov.uk (including the hearing date and appeal number of the appeal you wish to observe and we will ensure you are added to the invitation list).

 What can I appeal?